Grooming with both hands

 For 5% of your grooming needs.

-Grooming with both hands at the same time is an extension of ambidexterity.
+Grooming using both hands simultaneously is an extension of ambidexterity.

-This time, both hands work simultaneously.
+This time, both hands groom at the same time.

 Comparing sides